 Zoom Sandwich is a relaxed on-line gathering that meets weekly on Fridays at 12.30pm for conversation and company over lunch.
 Anyone is welcome – join by clicking on the link on the Benedictus home page.

 A group of Benedictus members who live on the Southside of Canberra meet monthly to meditate and connect.
 The group meets monthly on a Sunday afternoon at the Tuggeranong Neighbourhood Centre.

 Home Groups & Local Chapters

-Currently, we have one Zoom home group and one local chapter of Benedictus (in Melbourne).
+Currently, we have one Zoom home group and two local chapters of Benedictus.
+There is a monthly gathering of Benedictus members on the Southside of Canberra, and another in Melbourne.
+Please be in touch if you would like to make contact with these groups.
 There is scope to form other groups, both on and off-line, in Canberra and beyond.
 Small home groups offer a way of connecting with other members of the community on a regular basis for conversation, sharing and support.
 Groups can develop in their own way and frequency of meeting, in accordance with the wishes of members.
 If you are interested to be part of a home group, please let us know.

 In ancient times divers plumbed the sea in search of a rare shellfish sought after for its rich purple dye.
 ‘Diving for the purple fish’ – Kalchaino – became the Greek expression for plumbing the depths of one’s own wisdom.

 For several years, our Kalchaino group offered young adults an opportunity to learn to listen and know themselves more deeply, and so to engage the challenges and possibilities of their lives from a more aware and integrated place.
 Kalchaino is at present suspended, but the approach and themes explored can be discovered on our Kalchaino blog.